UNIVERSITY OF WISCONSIN River Falls

 The career paths of professional engineering and engineering technology graduates often intersect in related but different capacities.
 Many engineering applications have both professional engineers and engineering technologists working on the same project.

-UWRF Agricultural Engineering Technology students have developed a hops thresher perfectly sized for small-scale hops growers!
-This prototype performed quite well during a test run earlier this month; In an hour, this thresher can process what would take one person eight hours to do!
-An article about this thresher prototype was feature in The Country Today on October 19th.
+UWRF Agricultural Engineering Technology students developed a hops thresher perfectly sized for small-scale hops growers.
+An article about the thresher prototype was featured in The Country Today.
 Read more here.